Error: 404: File Not Found

 How to Resolve:

-• If the File not found is a Folder Id from the Document Action, this might be caused by Google updating the Security on this old folder and adding a resource key to the URL.
+- If the File not found is a Folder Id from the Document Action, this might be caused by Google updating the Security on this old folder and adding a resource key to the URL.
 Create a New Folder in Google Drive.
 Share the folder with the same users or Company as the previous old Folder.
 Update the Document Action with the new Folder Id.

-• If you need more information on google drive or doc sharing settings, you can this article.
-If checked all above steps and still unable to resolve, please contact support for more assistance and let them know what you tried, providing screenshots when possible.
+- If you have checked all of the above steps and are still unable to resolve, please send the error message to support for more assistance and let them know what you have tried: support@opero.com.